silveredgold/beta-protection/docs/guide/installation.md

 Finally, drag and drop the CRX file you downloaded in the last step into the Extensions window in Chrome.
 Chrome should prompt you to install Beta Protection, so accept the prompt and Beta Protection should appear in your Extensions list!

-### Troubleshooting

-#### *Backend and browser versioning appear out of sync*

-You can (in general) safely ignore that warning.
-It's generated as Beta Safety doesn't expect anything other than its own extension to talk to it, and it thinks you might be using an ancient version of Beta Safety or something like that.

-#### *This extension is not listed in the (...)
-Store* error
+## Whitelisting

+Since we do not list Beta Protection in the Chrome Web Store (on account of it falling foul of Google's policies), some browser may generate warnings or refuse to install Beta Protection without jumping through some hoops.

+You can either whitelist Beta Protection specifically (read on) or install the extension unpacked from a directory on your PC (see Troubleshooting below).

+### Registry Whitelist (for Windows)

+All the Chrome-based browsers allow you to whitelist specific extensions by their IDs which will allow them to be installed even when not listed in the Chrome Web Store.
+For convenience, we have included automated scripts to whitelist Beta Protection's extension ID for Chrome, Edge and Brave.
+Download the `whitelisting.zip` file from the release (where you downloaded the CRX file) and unzip it somewhere.
+Find the `.reg` file for your browser and double click it.

+This will add a key to your registry with Beta Protection's ID that tells the browser you trust it.
+If you want to confirm that, right-click the `.reg` file and click Edit to see what changes it will make.

+### Installing the extension unpacked

-If you see an error message similar to the below, your browser is blocking extension packages not from an approved Web Store from loading.
-The easiest way to avoid this is to load the extension "unpacked" (this is how Beta Safety installs, if you're more familiar with that).
+If you are having trouble with installing the CRX or don't want to whitelist Beta Protection, the easiest way to get started is to load the extension "unpacked" (this is how Beta Safety installs, if you're more familiar with that).

 <ImageZoom
   src="/beta-protection/assets/brave-warning.png"